zslucky/standalone-rtc-server/README.md

 # standalone-rtc-server

-A standalone rtc srever running on socket.io
+A standalone rtc singaling srever running on nodejs with socket.io

 ## Listened Events